Section 28 – Gender equality rights

 Analysis

-During the period from 1982 until April 1985, section 28 was the only Charter guarantee of sexual equality.
+During the period from 1982 until April 1985, section 28 was the only Charter guarantee of sex equality.
 It has been said that this may be the main effect of that section.
 There is to date limited jurisprudence on section 28.

-Section 28 guarantees that the rights and freedoms recognized in the Charter apply to men and women.
-It does not guarantee equality with respect to other rights not mentioned in the Charter (R. v.
+Section 28 guarantees that the rights and freedoms referred to in the Charter apply equally to men and women.
+It does not guarantee equality with respect to other rights not mentioned in the Charter (Organisation mondiale sikhe du Canada, supra at paragraphs 450, 465; R. v.
 Morgentaler et al., (1984), 1984 CanLII 2051 (ON SC), 12 D.L.R.
 (4th) 502 (Ont.
 S.C.); appeal quashed, (1984), 1984 CanLII 55 (ON CA), 16 C.C.C.
 (3d) 1 (Ont.
-C.A.).
+C.A.)).

-1. Section 28 and other sections
+1. Section 28 and Charter rights

 Section 28 has also been argued along with other sections as a way of amplifying the context of a particular Charter right or freedom.
 For example, it was argued, in combination with section 15, in cases involving freedom of expression under section 2(b) (Native Women’s Association of Canada v.
-Canada), (1994), 119 D.L.R.
-(4th) 224, 1994 3 S.C.R.
+Canada, 1994 3 S.C.R.
 627) and in cases involving section 7 (New Brunswick (Minister of Health and Community Services) v.
-G. (J.), (1999), 177 D.L.R.
-(4th) 124, [1999] 3 S.C.R.
+G. (J.), [1999] 3 S.C.R.
 46).

-2. Section 28 and section 33
+2. Section 28 and section 25

 Section 1 considerations particular to this section

-Section 1 must not be analysed in a vacuum and must in particular take into account section 28.
+Section 1 must not be analyzed in a vacuum and must in particular take into account section 28.
 Section 28 does not prevent the legislature from creating an offence that as a matter of biological fact can only be committed by one sex.
 But it does mean that it is not open to the legislature to deny an accused who is charged with such an offence rights and freedoms guaranteed to all persons under the Charter.
 There will, of course, be sex-related factors that may legitimately enter into a proportionality analysis conducted under section 1 of the Charter.
 However, such factors will have to be linked to the sex of persons other than the accused, e.g., the fact that the victim can become pregnant.
 Such an analysis would not seek to justify the infringement of a Charter right on the simple basis that the accused was of a given sex.
 Rather, it would point to considerations independent of the accused's sex that might be relevant to an assessment of the justification for restricting the accused's rights: R. v.
 Hess ; R. v.
 Nguyen, [1990] 2 S.C.R.
 906.

 In the analysis of the justification under section 1 of the prohibition of pornography and obscenity in the Criminal Code, consideration must be given to the threat to equality resulting from the exposure of male audiences to material that is violent and that degrades women (R. v.
 Red Hot Video Ltd., (1985), 18 C.C.C.
 (3d) 1).